ebzzry/ebzzry.github.io/src/en/quotes.md

 - Living doesn’t get cheat codes or extra lives.
 But it has friends and family.
 Love, loss, and heapings of hope.
 Life’s a total risk and it’s on you.
 Take it.<br>—Old Jubilee, X-Men ’97

+- What are demons, but reflections of our fears and shame?
+Things we bury within us, hide from loved ones, even as they poison our hearts until we finally heal our adversary by embracing it.<br>—Storm, X-Men ’97

+- But every decision for something is a decision against something else.<br>—H. G. Tannhaus, Dark (2017)

+- My place is not in the yesterday or tomorrow.
+Rather, it’s right here.<br>—Jonas Kahnwald, Dark (2017)

+- If you let the user handle the error themselves, they have no easy way to handle the error gracefully since all of the state information is lost.<br>—Michael Malis